InSawyerSteps/Kinesis_Multitools/README.md

 # Kinesis Multitools

-Kinesis Multitools is a powerful, local-first server providing a suite of advanced tools for AI-driven software development.
-Designed for integration with modern IDEs, it empowers AI agents with robust capabilities for code intelligence, analysis, and modification—allowing them to interact with and shape your codebase with precision.
+Kinesis Multitools is a robust, local-first MCP server providing advanced tools for AI-driven software development.
+It is designed for integration with modern IDEs (like Windsurf) and empowers AI agents with comprehensive code intelligence, analysis, and search capabilities.

 ## Key Features

-- **Tool Reliability**: The supported MCP tools—`index_project_files`, `search` (all modes), and file read/list—are robust and respond within hard timeouts.
-The previous `analyze` and `edit` tools have been removed due to architectural limitations and instability.
-Only the tools documented below are supported.
+- **Modern FastMCP Backend:**
+  - Uses `fastmcp==2.9.2` for maximum performance and compatibility (see `requirements.txt`).
+- **Supported MCP Tools:**
+  - `index_project_files`: Incremental semantic indexing of project files for search (see `.windsurf/rules/indexing.md`).
+  - `search`: Multi-modal codebase search (keyword, semantic, ast, references, similarity, task_verification; see `.windsurf/rules/search.md`).
+  - `cookbook_multitool`: Unified tool for capturing and searching canonical code patterns.
+  - File read/list utilities: Safe listing and reading of project files.
-- **Reliable by Design** – All tools run in isolated processes with hard timeouts, preventing hangs and ensuring the server remains responsive.
+- **Reliable by Design:** All tools run in isolated processes with hard timeouts, preventing hangs and ensuring the server remains responsive.
-- **Multitool Architecture** – A single, unified `/search` endpoint provides access to multiple search modes.
-Only the documented search subtools are supported.
-- **Advanced Search Modes**
-  - `keyword` – fast literal text search.
-  - `semantic` – natural language, concept-based code search.
-  - `ast` – structural search for function and class definitions.
-  - `references` – precise symbol usage and reference finding via Jedi.
-  - `similarity` – find semantically similar code snippets.
-  - `task_verification` – meta-search to assess task implementation status.
-- **Incremental Vector Indexing** – The `index_project_files` tool detects file changes to avoid re-computing embeddings for unchanged files.
+- **Incremental Indexing:** Only changed files are re-embedded, making semantic search fast and efficient.
-- **Secure & Sandboxed** – All file operations are validated to ensure they remain within the configured project root.
+- **Secure & Sandboxed:** All file operations are validated to ensure they remain within the configured project root.
-- **Extensible by Design** – A development guide provides a blueprint for adding new capabilities.
+- **Extensible:** A development guide (`tooldevguide.md`) provides a blueprint for adding new capabilities.

 ## Installation

+Clone the repository and install dependencies:

 ```bash
 git clone https://github.com/[your-username]/Kinesis-Multitools.git